sagarkurbet/Power-BI-Project-on-HR-Analytics/README.md

 4. Power Query in Power BI
 4. Measures and calculations in Power BI
 5. Charts/Filters/Slicers used in Building Dashboard.
+6. Dashboard in Power BI
-6. Export Power BI Dashboard.
+7. Export Power BI Dashboard.